What is Google Adsense?

 - Use short sentences and avoid complicated words.
 It should be simple and easy to read.

 - It needs to be unique content.
-Do not copy and paste from other websites, you will be penalised by Google for duplicated content.
+Do not copy and paste from other websites, you will be penalized by Google for duplicated content.

 - Posts should be of decent length.
-I recommend each post to be a minimum of 500 words, but every now and then you should throw in some beefy posts of 1500+ words (for SEO purposes, the longer the better).
+I recommend each post to be an absolute bare minimum of 500 words, but for SEO purposes you should be concentrating on long-form posts of 2000+ words.

 - You must have enough content.
 I recommend a minimum of 10 posts.
 I got approval when I had 10 posts, but I was rejected due to lack of content when I only have 5 posts.

 - Follow Google’s content rules.
-There are certain types of content that Google prohibits, such as adult content, weapon-related content and content that advocated against an individual, group or organisation.
+There are certain types of content that Google prohibits, such as adult content, weapon-related content, and content that advocates against an individual, group, or organization.
 To learn more about Adsense’s content policies, click here.

 6. SEO your pages (Yoast)

-Make sure that your pages are optimised with a meta title and description.
+Make sure that your pages are optimized with a meta title and description.
 If you have a WordPress website, your ninja-must-have-tool is a free plugin called Yoast SEO.

 Once installed, you’ll have a handy little box at the bottom of every post.
-Just click ‘edit snippet’ to optimise your metadata.
+Just click ‘edit snippet’ to optimize your metadata.